App for iOS & Android, 2023

 Kirby CMS in the Backend

-The backend and CMS of choice is Kirby CMS, from which the app fetches the relevant data using the Kirby Query Language API.
+The backend and CMS of choice is Kirby CMS, from which the application retrieves the relevant data using the Kirby Query Language API.